seanballais/susi-gui-windows/README.md

 Susi is composed of two main components: (a) Susi GUI, and (b) Susi Core.
 Susi GUI is the GUI component of the app (this repository holds the code for the Windows version), while [Susi Core](https://github.com/seanballais/susi-core) is where most of the major operations, such as encryption and decryption, are done.

 ## Built With
 Susi GUI is built with C# (.NET 8 and WinUI 3) and a small, but important, component in C++.
 Susi Core is built completely in Rust.
-The installer for Susi GUI is built with [InnoSetup](https://jrsoftware.org/isinfo.php).
+The installer for Susi GUI is mostly built with [InnoSetup](https://jrsoftware.org/isinfo.php), with an internal script written in PowerShell.

 ## Development
 Due to personal time constraints, a complete documentation on how to work on this project will not be available.
 However, the basic requirements are Visual Studio 2022, .NET 8 SDK, and Windows App SDK 1.5.